rishipurwar1/react-sql-editor-view/README.md

 ## 🪜 Steps I took to optimize the page load time

-- Used `React.Lazy()` to lazy load the component and reduce the bundle size for faster load.
+- Used code-splitting with `React.Lazy()` and `Suspense` to lazy load the components and split javaScript into multiple chunks using Dynamic runtime Imports for faster page load.
 - Used `React.Memo()` to optimize the render performance of functional components.
-- Used JIT and PurgeCSS to remove unused CSS.
+- Used PurgeCSS to tree-shake unused styles and optimize my final build size.
-- Used Lighthouse DevTools Extension to find the performance issues.
+- Used Lighthouse DevTools Extension to find the performance issues and fix them using their actionable suggestion.
-- Used vercel to leverage its Vercel Edge Network compression that results in the better performance.
+- Used vercel to deploy this website to leverage its Vercel Edge Network compression that results in the better performance.

 ## Available Scripts